giuliainbarcelona/fitnessapp/README.md

 This app is made up of the following pages:

-- **Homepage:** Provides an overview of the app, featuring essential information and navigation options.
+- **Homepage:** Provides an overview of the value proposition of the fitness app.
+This is the only page that the user can access without being registered.
+It includes options for both login and registration.

 - **Login:** Allows users to authenticate and access their accounts securely.

-- **Buildyourownworkout:** Enables users to customize their workout routines based on preferences and goals.
+- **Register:** Allows users to register their accounts securely.
+To validate the registration process, the user must provide a username, email, password, and profile image.

-- **Calendar:** Displays scheduled workouts and fitness events, helping users plan and track their activities.
+- **Build Your Own Workout:** Enables users to customize their workout routines based on preferences for muscle group, difficulty, and workout type.
+This information is fetched from the API.

-- **Exercise:** Offers detailed information and instructions for various exercises and workout routines.
+- **Workout:** Presents exercises tailored to user preferences.
+The user can choose to "Exercise Now" or save the workout for later.

-- **Profile:** Allows users to manage their personal information, track progress, and customize settings.
+- **Exercise:** This page appears when the user decides to "Exercise Now" on the previous page.
+It offers detailed information regarding the equipment and instructions for the exercises.
+A progress bar shows the user's progress throughout their workout.
+Users can also share the workout with a friend (another registered user on the platform).

-- **Register:** Provides a registration form for new users to create accounts and join the app.
+- **Calendar:** Displays scheduled workout events, helping users plan their activities.
+Events can be rescheduled based on both date and time.

-- **Sentworkouts:** Shows a history of sent or scheduled workout plans, facilitating organization and planning.
+- **Profile:** Allows users to view their personal details, view the calendar, delete a saved workout, decide to train for a specific workout, and view workouts sent by friends.

-- **Sidebar:** Provides quick access to navigation options and additional features throughout the app.
+- **Sent Workouts:** Shows a history of sent workout plans, facilitating organization and planning.

-- **Workout:** Presents structured workout routines and exercises tailored to user preferences.
+- **Sidebar:** Provides quick access to saved workouts.

 ## Tools Used